gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
 You can search for `Too-Much-Code` to find these functions.
 To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
 You can search for `Too-Much-Code` to find these functions.
-To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
-You can search for `Too-Much-Code` to find these functions.
-To find the definition for all these functions please look at the [complete version](../../materials/03-Developing-gem5-models/04-ports/step-1/src/bootcamp/secure_memory/secure_memory.cc) of `secure_memory.cc`.
-You can search for `Too-Much-Code` to find these functions.

 ---

 ## SecureMemory::SecureMemory

-Now, what we have to do is define the constructor of `SecureMemory`.
-To do it add the following code to `secure_memory.cc`:
-Now, what we have to do is define the constructor of `SecureMemory`.
-To do it add the following code to `secure_memory.cc`:
 Now, what we have to do is define the constructor of `SecureMemory`.
 To do it add the following code to `secure_memory.cc`:
 Now, what we have to do is define the constructor of `SecureMemory`.
 To do it add the following code to `secure_memory.cc`: